haroonkhadim123/My-cart/README.md

-🛒 Add to Cart Website
+🛒 Add to Cart Website:

 This is a simple and interactive Add to Cart functionality built using HTML, CSS, and JavaScript.
 The project demonstrates how to dynamically add items to a shopping cart, update item count, calculate the total price, and toggle the visibility of the cart sidebar.

-🔧 Features
+🔧 Features:
 📦 Add products to the cart with a single click

 🧮 Real-time total price and item count calculation